 If crafting isn’t your thing, wreaths celebrate the hues of the season with preserved maple leaves, natural pine cones or acorns affixed to a natural twig base.
 And remember: wreaths are great because you can hang them inside too.

 Most homes have a focal point; sometimes it’s a fireplace mantel, other times it’s a shelving unit or banquet table.
 Whatever your focal point, bring it to life with a fall arrangement or creative message.
 This simple do-it-yourself idea from the Choose to Thrive blog is concocted from vintage bottles, vinyl letters and decorative wheat bundles.
 Mix it up with varied bottle sizes and shapes to create a more eclectic look and add a personal touch with words that are important to you like “family” or “thankful” for your own spin on this idea.

 Deck out Your Dining Table

 As the gathering place for seasonal celebrations, your dining table is a creative playground for lush centerpieces and arrangements.
 Where to start depends on how often you use your dining table or if you have a separate one for formal gatherings.
-The popular glitter pumpkin candle holder became an instant classic when Martha Stewart first introduced it to the hungry public and this modern twist from Twig & Thistle uses styrofoam pumpkins to create a glimmering centerpiece.
+The popular glitter pumpkin candle holder became an instant classic when Martha Stewart first introduced it to the hungry public and this modern twist from former blog Twig & Thistle uses styrofoam pumpkins to create a glimmering centerpiece.